martimy/flowmanager/README.md

 ## License

-FlowManager is licensed under the Apache 2 License - see the [LICENSE.md](LICENSE.md) file for details
+FlowManager is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details